pamelon/DeepLearning-ALK/README.md

 ## Code of Conduct

 We are here to learn and please:
-- Don't be afraid to ask questions
+- Don't be afraid to ask questions❔
 - Tell me if I'm telling things that are too obvious or too complicated
 - Tell me if you have any recommendations for how the class is conducted
-- Be empathetic
+- Be empathetic ❤️
 - Listen to others
-- Be on time
+- Be on time ⌛

 ![](img/dll-basic-cute.png)